already a member? login »

 You must prove “you can support yourself and any dependants without needing any help from public funds” and you must “intend to work or look for a job in the UK” to qualify.

-There is no hard and fast rule but rather applications are reviewed on a case by case basis.
+There is no hard and fast rule but rather applications are reviewed on a case-by-case basis.

 Therefore, if you have enough savings to support yourself for a few months they will likely not worry too much if you don't have a job before you arrive.

-However if you do not have a job to go to (most people don't) your savings and intent to work become far more important.
+However, if you do not have a job to go to (most people don’t) your savings and intent to work become far more important.

 If you have used up your five-year visa entirely (i.e. lived and worked in the UK continuously for five years under the ancestry visa category) you can apply to stay permanently in the UK.
 Or if you just want to extend your stay, you can also apply to do that.